ENER’NAGYPALI, HUNGARY… IN SHORT!

 ENER’Monts du Lyonnais

-We kept on going towards the municipality of Meys where we had lunch before visiting the eco-neighborhood.
-The eco-neighborhood emerged from the problem of the size of the school becoming too small for the growing number of children.
+The next stop was in the village of Meys where an eco-neighborhood emerged from the problem of the size of the school becoming too small for the growing number of children.
 After a local dialogue, the construction of a new school using eco-materials and promoting sustainable practices (saving rain water, having a vegetalized rooftop to optimize comfort, etc) was decided.
 Around the school, shared gardens have been developed as well as social housing with a wood structure.
 Quite an inspiring initiative that led the mayor to extend the discussion to the organization of the whole village.

-Later on, we continue our travel to th participative bar “Le P’tit Clem” in Saint Clément les Place.
-The place opened after the previous shop closed and the village was left with no place to socialize.
-The team is kind enough to offer us the space for a workshop introduced by Veronique Rizzi explaining the different levels of participation.
-The group started working after that on their own trajectory to becoming a sustainable community, including discussions on citizen participation, clean and affordable mobility and circular economy in rural areas.
+Later on, a workshop was organized at the participative bar “Le P’tit Clem” in Saint Clément les Place.
+The workshop discussed citizens’ participation and the place was born from a citizen’s initiatives.
+The group worked on their own trajectory to becoming a sustainable community, including discussions on citizen participation, clean and affordable mobility and circular economy in rural areas.

-The next day was as stimulating with the visit of the public restaurant of Saint Martin en Haut as a start-off.
-A restaurant in a building with a wood structure and heated by biomass energy.
-And that’s not even the most impressive about the restaurant : they get about 80% of their food supplies from 20kms around, work on waste reduction and send their food waste to the anaerobic digestor visited the day before!
+The next day was as stimulating with the visit of the public restaurant of Saint Martin en Haut in a building with a wood structure and heated by biomass energy where 80% of their food supplies from 20kms around and they work on waste reduction and send their food waste to the anaerobic digestor visited the day before.
 A neat example of circularity and education.

 The event was closed with the discussions with the member of European Parliament Sylvie GUILLAUME who gave us the honor of joining us.
 Interesting discussions followed about the challenges faced in rural communities, but also the opportunity they represent on so many more subject than the energy transition.